Tick-Talk/Protocol/DataTransmission.md

 ## Authentication
 #### `PublicKey`
 * Used to send the public key of the client/server
-* Both the client and server send this after a connection has been established
+* Both the client and server send this after a connection has been established in order for encryption to be established on necessary items
-  * No communication between a client and server can happen until all messages are encrypted with the other's public key
 * <details>
 	<summary>Format</summary>
 	<table>